-	Our creative talent showcase platform “My Expressions (ME)” and students’ The Curious Magazine is a big favourite of students, parents, and schools.
+Our creative talent showcase platform “My Expressions (ME)” and students’ The Curious Magazine is a big favorite of students, parents, and schools.
 One can find first-time children writers, bloggers, artists, scientists, and their work on Curious Times.

-	Over the years, we have been doing Curated Publications, which are powered by Curious Times are serving many schools, non-profits, and children-focused businesses too.
+Over the years, we have been doing Curated Publications, which are powered by Curious Times and are serving many schools, non-profits, and children-focused businesses too.

 We wanted to make a socially inclusive product, so we have free membership and subscriptions for some of our features, which is very affordable.
 We provide free access to educators and non-profits.
 Also, we have school tie-ups and a lot of education product companies who partner with us.

 Timeline of our Entrepreneurial Journey: 2018 – Present